 In normal times, a memoir on leadership by a former Federal Bureau of Investigations director wouldn’t send jaws dropping to the floor and drive the news cycle for days.
 But, as even the most cursory glance at the headlines will reveal, we are not living in normal times in American politics.

 Given the reactions, it’s no surprise that the book is expected to fly off the shelves — both online and IRL.
 Publisher Macmillan says it ordered an eye-popping 850,000 copies for its first run and the memoir is currently #1 on Amazon.com’s best-sellers list.
 But while its debut is making a major splash, A Higher Loyalty is far from the first political book of the Trump era to turn heads and drive sales.
 If the onslaught of titles released in the last year and sky-high sales are any indication, Americans have a big appetite for books that break down these tumultuous political times and help explain what just might have been the craziest and nontraditional elections in history and the unusual period of governing that’s followed.
-Here are some additional titles on how (and why) we got here that you can add to your queue once you’re done with Comey’s book — or while you’re waiting for your back-ordered copy to arrive.
+Here are some additional titles on how (and why) we got here that you can add to your queue once you’re done with Comey’s book.

 Fire & Fury: Inside The Trump White House:

 This bombshell by Michael Wolff came under fire for factual errors and the author’s controversial reporting tactics.
 But a mix of White House access and juicy gossip made it an instant best-seller.

 It can feel like distant history, but there was a time just a few short years ago when more than a dozen Republicans were vying for the party’s nomination — most of whom seemed far likelier to prevail than the current president.
 Go inside the early months of the GOP primary that led to Trump as the nominee in this e-book from McKay Coppins.